lunarmodules/ldoc/docs/doc.md

     static int l_createtable (lua_State *L) {
     ....

 Both `/**` and `///` are recognized as starting a comment block.
 Otherwise, the tags are processed in exactly the same way.
 It is necessary to specify that this is a function with a given name, since this cannot be reliably be inferred from code.
+Such a file will need a module comment, which is treated exactly as in Lua.

 An unknown extension can be associated with a language using a call like `add_language_extension('lc','c')` in `config.ld`.
 (Currently the language can only be 'c' or 'lua'.)